theerapatkij/simple-string-parsing/README.md

 # A Simple String Parsing

-These software provided 2 javascript functions wrote on html file to solve problems.
-First find the longest word and second sum all digits in string.
+This software provided 2 javascript functions wrote on HTML file to solve problems.
+First, find the longest word and second sum all digits in the string.

 ## Getting Started